Our legal work

-U R Boss project, funded by the Big Lottery for a period of five years, was launched in 2009 and provides an enhanced legal service for children and young people, as well as involving them in a national programme of participation to give them a say and help them to design and guide penal policy.
+U R Boss project, funded by the Big Lottery for a period of five years, was launched in 2009 and provided an enhanced legal service for children and young people, as well as involving them in a national programme of participation to give them a say and helping them to design and guide penal policy.

 - The Commission on Sex in Prison focused on consensual and coercive sex in prison and looked at the healthy sexual development among young people in prison.